realprogrammer5000/twitch-chat-panel/README.md

 # twitch-chat-panel
 A simple Electron app that shows a twitch chat panel for a specified user.

+`npx twitch-chat-panel <nameOfTwitchUser`